 Starring Emma Watson, Dan Stevens, Emma Thompson, Luke Evans, Josh Gad, Ewan McGregor, Ian McKellan, Gugu Mbatha-Raw, Kevin Kline, Stanley Tucci

-The story, as I’m sure you are familiar, concerns Belle, our beautiful, headstrong heroine who struggles to fit in to provincial 18th century life.
-The townfolk think her odd.
-She keeps her head in books all day, and doesn’t swoon after Gaston, town hero, like all the other girls…and LeFou.
+The story, as I’m sure you are familiar, concerns Belle, our beautiful, headstrong heroine who struggles to fit into provincial 18th-century life.
+The townsfolk think her odd.
+She keeps her head in books all day and doesn’t swoon after Gaston, town hero, like all the other girls…and LeFou.
 After her father gets lost and becomes the prisoner of a terrible beast, Belle tracks him down and takes her father’s place.
 She’s imprisoned for all time in a mysterious, enchanted castle with furniture and silverware that can talk, and a captor who’s monstrous in appearance and temperament.
 But, she finds out, what we already know, that the Beast is actually a handsome prince, condemned by a curse.
 The only thing that can save him is if he can learn to love and be loved by another person.

 Go see Beauty and the Beast if you’re in need of ready nostalgia, a big, vibrant film with its large production budget conspicuous across each frame; a good movie.